 About the object

-This font was made for the Foundling Hospital Chapel by the Coade and Sealy stoneworks in 1804.
+This font was made for the Foundling Hospital Chapel by the firm Coade and Sealy in 1804.
 Eleanor Coade, originally from a Lyme Regis family, purchased the artificial stone factory at Lambeth in 1769, and took on its sole running from 1771 onwards.
-Eleanor took on her cousin John Sealy as a business partner in 1799, a partnership which continued until his death in 1813.
+Eleanor took on her cousin, John Sealy, as a business partner in 1799, and their partnership continued until his death in 1813.
 Eleanor Coade was an incredibly successful business woman, and Coade stone products were manufactured on a large scale and exported around the world.
-They were cast from moulds and highly durable.
-Given the honorific title of Mrs Coade for business purposes, although she remained unmarried, Eleanor has often been confused with her mother who went by the same name.
+They were cast from moulds, and were highly durable.
+Given the honorific title of Mrs Coade for business purposes, Eleanor remained unmarried.
+She was often confused with her mother, who went by the same name.

-The font was used for christening babies in the Foundling Hospital Chapel.
-It can be seen clearly in a drawing by Robert Barnes featured in The Graphic published on October 10th 1891.
+This font was used for christening babies inside the Foundling Hospital Chapel.
+It can be seen clearly in a drawing by Robert Barnes featured in The Graphic published on 10 October 1891.
 The font features a lamb motif, which is a reference to the Foundling Hospital’s Coat of Arms.